Table of Contents

 Over time, New Year’s Day has evolved into a global moment of pause and hope.
 It is a day when people look back on the year that has passed, express gratitude, and set intentions for what lies ahead.
 While the date is shared worldwide, the ways of welcoming the new year vary greatly, shaped by geography, climate, belief systems, and cultural memory.

-New Year’s Day Traditions Across China: East, West, South, and North
+Regional New Year’s Day Traditions Across China

 1.Northern China (North China, Northeast, Northwest)